ypotier/30_days_of_dagster/day11.md

 # Day 11

-Modify the pipeline from yesterday, assuming the code for loading and summarizing the dataset must remain in a separate file called `data_scientists_want_this_in_prod.py`.
+Now that the data pipeline has two meaningful assets, we want to prevent errors in data quality.
+Add an asset check to ensure asset A does not pass bad data to asset B.